bsundsrud/kube-vault-rs/README.md

 Intended to be used with either [Helm](https://helm.sh/) or loose kubernetes files.

+## Installing

+See the [releases](https://github.com/bsundsrud/kube-vault-rs/releases) page to download a precompiled executable for your platform.

 ## Vault Env Variables

 `kube-vault` will detect standard Vault environment variables and use them for its internal client.